 However, it’s surprising how a small detail in social situation can ruin this impression.

-I sat at the table with a radio employee who I know briefly, her husband who I only just met today and another volunteer who also started recently but who does different days than me so we only just met.
+During the fundraising dinner I was sitting at the table with a radio employee who I know briefly, her husband who I only just met today and another volunteer who also started recently but who does different days than me so we only just met.
 I presume the employee told her husband that I’m autistic, I’m not sure if the other volunteer knew but somehow I feel that he did (people talk, remember).

 Anyway… I was making an effort to follow the conversation at the table and it wasn’t going very well.
 At some point for example we were talking about being on a live radio show and next moment the other people were exchanging experience from their children education.
 I had no idea how the conversation moved from one subject to another, even though I was really listening.